llpeterson/data/presentation.md

 we will focus here on the leading standard, known by the none-too-surprising name *XML Schema*.
 An individual schema defined using XML Schema is known as an *XML Schema Document* (XSD).
-The following is an XSD for the example; in other words, it defines the language to which the example document conforms.
+The following is an XSD specification for the example; in other words, it defines the language to which the example document conforms.
 It might be stored in a file named `employee.xsd`.

 ```xml
 <?xml version="1.0"?>